 20. YMA Fashion Scholarship Fund

-Annually, the YMA Fashion Scholarship Fund tops the industry by awarding merit with four $30,000, four $10,000, and over 200 $5,000 scholarships.
-The committee seeks the brightest college undergraduates who have chosen fashion-related majors, including apparel design, fiber science, marketing, merchandising, retail sales, and consumer science.
-Eligible candidates must attend FSF-member colleges full-time, sustain an overall GPA of 3.0 or higher, and complete a case study on a fashion company seeking strategic growth.
+The committee seeks the brightest college undergraduates who have chosen fashion-related majors.
+This includes apparel design, fiber science and marketing.
+It also includes merchandising, retail sales, and consumer science.
+Eligible candidates must attend an FSF-member college full-time.
+They must also sustain an overall GPA of 3.0 or higher.
+They must complete a case study on a fashion company seeking strategic growth.

 Contact